agh-reactive/reactive-lab5/README.md

     | Coke Classic Bottles |Coca-Cola |

     * Query example: `gerber cream` - brand name following the product name.
-    * As a result, 10 closest results are returned.
+    * As a result, 10 best matching results are returned.
     * Data is imported from `query_result.bz2` file committed into template resources (data is loaded into memory, so `ProductCatalog` is memory intensive).

-1. *(15 points)* Please create Rest API for `ProductCatalog` exposing search feature.
+1. *(15 points)* Please create REST API for `ProductCatalog` exposing the search functionality.
 Results should be returned as JSON.
-Run `ProductCatalog` on an actor system different than HTTP server (to demonstrate remote communication via the receptionist pattern).
+Run `ProductCatalog` on an actor system different than the HTTP server (to demonstrate remote communication via the receptionist pattern).
 While implementing Akka HTTP server, please take a look at `HelloWorldAkkaHttpServer` example in templates.

 ![Product Catalog HTTP Server architecture](product_catalog_http.drawio.svg)